Haymarket Post Office: Heritage listing

-The Haymarket Post Office, built in 1927 to the design of E. Henderson and George Okenshott, is of State significance as the only substantial post office built in the Inter-war period in the inner city area of Sydney.
+The Haymarket Post Office, built in 1927 to the design of E. Henderson and George Okenshott, is of State significance as the only substantial post office built in the interwar period in the inner city area of Sydney.
 It is a fine example of the Interwar Free Classical style and is believed to be the only example of this style applied to a post office.
 The original postal hall survives, although without fittings, and is one of very few such surviving.

-Haymarket Post Office was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Haymarket Post Office was listed on the New South Wales State Heritage Register on 2 April 1999, having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Haymarket Post Office is of local significance in demonstrating the importance of Haymarket as a commercial area in inner Sydney.
-The Post Office is of further historical significance in relation to information regarding the provision of accommodation in the fourth floor flat for post office staff.
+It is of further significance in relation to information regarding the provision of accommodation in the fourth floor flat for post office staff.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The Haymarket Post Office is of local significance for its associations with E. Henderson, the principle designing architect of the Commonwealth Architect's Office.
+It is of local significance for its associations with E. Henderson, the principle designing architect of the Commonwealth Architect's Office.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The Haymarket Post Office is of State significance as the only Interwar Free Classical post office building in New South Wales.
+The Post Office is of State significance as the only Interwar Free Classical post office building in New South Wales.
 E. Henderson's use of the classical proportions, massing, feature arches, bronze panelling and cast iron grilles is a fine interpretation of the architectural style.